Skulaurun/Aperiment/README.md

-# A-Periment (Aper)
+# Aperiment (Aper)
 *Custom Minecraft Launcher*

-A-Periment's main purpose is to provide an easy way of manipulating SkulTech-X-Periment modpacks and all other modpacks, which use the A-Periment Manifest Format.
+Aperiment's main purpose is to provide an easy way of manipulating SkulTech-X-Periment modpacks and all other modpacks, which use the Aperiment Manifest Format.
 This is the launcher's 7th generation.
 First version was released on 18 July 2018.

 > *Motto: Make modpacks playable with a few clicks.*